Which of these spreads the most harmful germs and bacteria around your home?

 No matter how much you clean, you will never get rid of all the dirt, germs, or bacteria because of this one clothing item that helps spread millions of filthy organisms on your carpet.

 The shoe changed the way modern civilizations explored the world.
 It allowed traveling to become more tolerable and less dangerous.
 As time passed, shoes gave us an indication of our professions, a sense of style, even socio-economic status.

 C. diff infections can cause severe diarrhea that may progress to colon inflammation and more serious health issues, especially if it does not respond to antibiotic treatment.
 And this is just one virus.
 Consider all the areas where you walk in any given day.
-You could walk through bodily waste, insect eggs, larvae, and you may as well assume there’s some sort of virus lingering on the soles of your shoes.
+You could walk through bodily waste, insect eggs, larvae; you may as well assume there’s some sort of virus lingering on the soles of your shoes.

-Some of these organisms found were capable of causing serious infections or illness.
-Walking all over your house in your shoes is spreading harmful organisms and bacteria that can make everyone in your family very sick, especially children who probably play on the floor all the time.
+Walking all over your house in your shoes is spreading harmful organisms and bacteria that can make everyone in your family very sick (especially children who probably play on the floor all the time).

 Here are a couple of suggestions to keep your floors and carpet clean and limit the spread of harmful organisms and bacteria in your home: